KnorIlya/java-filmorate/README.md

 SELECT u.name
 FROM users as u
-JOIN friends as f on f.adresser_id = u.id
+JOIN friends as f on f.user_id = u.id
 ***
 Get a list of user subscriptions:

 SELECT u.name
 FROM users as u
-JOIN friends as f on f.requester_id = u.id
+JOIN friends as f on f.friend_id = u.id
 ***
 Find all the user's friends

 SELECT u.name
 FROM users as u
-JOIN friends as f on f.adresser_id = u.id
+JOIN friends as f on f.user_id = u.id
 WHERE f.confirm = true

 ***